arunaelentari/notes/README.md

 ## **Welcome!**
 I thought it would be useful to take notes as I am learning Go.
 These notes are intended for complete beginners.
 The notes have two tracks, one focusing on the Go language itself and another on the tools associated with Go.
 We will start with a very simple program and gradually build upon it as we learn new concepts.
-The goal is to eventually have a complex program whose components you understand fully since you have built it from the ground up.
+The goal is to eventually have a complex program that does something fun or useful and whose components you understand fully since you have built it from the ground up.
 To maximize learning, I advise you to try running programs on [Go playground](https://play.golang.org/) as you follow the notes.

 You can also play around in the [Tour of Go](https://tour.golang.org/welcome/1).